echeran/smile-of-murugan/webbook/chapter13.md

 an entire episode.
-There is also a tremendous difference between Vālmīki and Kampaṉ in form; Kampaṉ's poem is rather like a string of self-contained and individual stanzas, in contrast to Vālmiki's majestic epic flow of thousands of *slokas*.
+There is also a tremendous difference between Vālmīki and Kampaṉ in form; Kampaṉ's poem is rather like a string of self-contained and individual stanzas, in contrast to Vālmiki's majestic epic flow of thousands of *ślokas*.
 In about 40.000 lines Kampaṉ has used, with extreme skill, 90 different variations of *kali, viruttam* and *tuṟai* metres.

 The changes which Kampaṉ introduced are not necessarily improvements.
-In fact, it might be argued that the more crude, the more straightforward, more heroic and dignified version of Vālmīki, which has many a feature of *a* “morality tale", of a *Märchen* and a *chanson de geste,* has not really much improved by Kampaṉ's delicate and sophisticated touches.[^folk-criticisms-of-kampan]
+In fact, it might be argued that the more crude, the more straightforward, more heroic and dignified version of Vālmīki, which has many a feature of a “morality tale", of a *Märchen* and a *chanson de geste,* has not really much improved by Kampaṉ's delicate and sophisticated touches.[^folk-criticisms-of-kampan]

-[^folk-criticisms-of-kampan]: There have always been voices strongly critical of Kampaṉ, some of them taking the shape of crude folk-sayings like *kampan-*vampan "K.- the bombastic talker", or stanzas like the one ascribed to Kālamēkam: *nārāyaṇanai* *nārāyaṇ* enrē kampan. *nēvāka vārenrāl* varrenpen *välenrān vallenpēn* *naranenrāl narrenpen* “if K. could say Nārāyaṇ for (the correct) Nārāyaṇaṇ, then I shall say *var* for *var*. . .". etc.
+[^folk-criticisms-of-kampan]: There have always been voices strongly critical of Kampaṉ, some of them taking the shape of crude folk-sayings like *kampaṉ-vampaṉ* "K.- the bombastic talker", or stanzas like the one ascribed to Kālamēkam: *nārāyaṇaṉai* *nārāyaṇ eṉrē kampaṉ ... nērāka vāreṉṟāl varreṉpēṉ vāḷeṉṟāṉ vaḷḷeṉpēṉ* *naraṉeṉṟāl narreṉpēṉ* “if K. could say Nārāyaṇ for (the correct) Nārāyaṇaṉ, then I shall say *var* for *vār* ...". etc.

 After a macroscopic or telescopic, and probably rather oversimplified and impressionistic view of the epic we should now try